 Water is a fixed resource with competing demands and increase uncertainty.
 There is an inextricable link between water and energy, as thermoelectric power generation accounts for 40% of freshwater withdrawals and 3% of freshwater consumption in the United States.
-Check out NETL’s recently published Water Brief for a more detailed discussion on water demands and consumption throughout the contingent US.
+Check out NETL’s recently published work with Argonne National Lab to develop the AWARE Model examining water stress in the United States.
+Additionally, NETL published a Water Brief for a discussion on water demands and consumption throughout the contingent US.
 Data utilized in the Water Brief was compiled by Sandia National Labs.
-NETL also works with Argonne National Lab to develop the AWARE Model examining water stress in the United States.

 Water Management Challenges: